videojs/video.js/docs/guides/components.md

 ## Component Children

-Again, refer to [the component API docs](http://docs.videojs.com/docs/api/component.html) for complete details on methods available for managing component structures.
+Again, refer to [the component API docs][api] for complete details on methods available for managing component structures.

 ### Basic Example